Sharon is incredibly intuitive, sympathetic and supportive. – Nicole A.

 Underlying these extensive studies is Sharon’s relationship to dance and experience as a dancer, including her work in improvisation and Ideokinesis with Nancy Topf in the 1980’s.
-Her beginnings, rooted in the love of dance, form a solid present-day foundation for her unique, effective teaching style.
+Her beginnings, rooted in movement and the love of dance, form a solid present-day foundation for her unique, effective teaching style.

 She has successfully recovered from chronic low back pain and injury using these principles.
 Living and working in Manhattan, Sharon Gary is pleased to share these same techniques to teach and help others to recover from and prevent recurrences of pain and injury.